Linda Sarsour: Relations with Jewish-American advocacy groups

-Sarsour has been criticized by American conservatives and pro-Israel Democrats, along with some Zionist activists for her stance on Middle Eastern politics, including her support for BDS against Israel.
-(Note: The Independent has described Sarsour as "a Palestinian-American Muslim rights campaigner who has spoken in support of the Boycott, Divestment, Sanctions (BDS) action group".)
+Sarsour has been criticized by American conservatives, pro-Israel Democrats, and with Zionist activists for her stance on Israel, including her support for BDS.
 The Guardian wrote that Sarsour "has been a frequent target of pro-Israel pressure organisations".
 According to an investigation by Haaretz, a private Israeli intelligence firm spied on Sarsour and her family in an attempt to collect damaging information.
-A dossier was shared with the Act.IL group, which used the material to dissuade U.S. universities from allowing Sarsour to speak on campus.
+A dossier was shared with Act.IL, which used the material to dissuade U.S. universities from letting Sarsour speak on campus.

 Sarsour has worked with left-wing Jewish groups including Jewish Voice for Peace and Jews for Racial and Economic Justice.
 According to Haaretz, mainstream Jewish organizations "long held her at arms' length" due to her criticism of Israel and her support for the BDS movement.
 According to the Jewish Telegraphic Agency, progressive Jews are willing to ignore her anti-Zionism whereas right-wing Jews and some centrist Jews are not.
-Two directors of the U.S.-based Jewish NGO the Anti-Defamation League, along with the president of the Zionist Organization of America, have criticized her stance on Israel; the ADL's director, Jonathan Greenblatt, has said that Sarsour's support of BDS inspires and increases antisemitism.
+Two directors of the Anti-Defamation League, along with the president of the Zionist Organization of America, criticized her stance on Israel; the ADL's director, Jonathan Greenblatt, has said that Sarsour's support of BDS increases antisemitism.
 A Facebook post in which she defended Representative-elect Ilhan Omar by attributing criticism of her support for BDS to "folks who masquerade as progressives but always choose their allegiance to Israel over their commitment to democracy and free speech" led to the American Jewish Committee accusing Sarsour of drawing on antisemitic tropes.
-Sarsour has disputed accusations of antisemitism and says that her criticism of the state of Israel has been wrongly conflated with antipathy for Jews.
-In late January 2019, Sarsour drew criticism for not mentioning Jews in her International Holocaust Remembrance Day statement, with some commentators noting that in 2017 she had called President Trump antisemitic for not mentioning Jews in his own Holocaust Remembrance Day statement.
+Sarsour has disputed accusations of antisemitism and says that her criticism of the state of Israel has been wrongly conflated with antisemitism.
+In late January 2019, Sarsour drew criticism for not mentioning Jews in her International Holocaust Remembrance Day statement, with some commentators noting that in 2017 she had called President Donald Trump antisemitic for not mentioning Jews in his own Holocaust Remembrance Day statement.